 Some groups face higher risk.

-People with fever, heart conditions25, or severe weakness26 should avoid heat use.
+People with fever, heart conditions, or severe weakness should avoid heat use.

 Risk groups